tmax-cloud/hypercloud-sds/docs/kubespray_offline_installation/kubespray_offline_with_private_server.md

-# How to run kubespray in local environment
+# How to run kubespray in offline environment with private server
 > tested on ubuntu-server 18.04.3 LTS (bionic)

 ## Get kubespray